First-time daily positivity rates surge to 6.17% in state, 5.50% in Palm Beach County

 Cities

-Through Monday, West Palm Beach is in first place among Palm Beach County cities with 11,938 with an increase of 17.
-Lake Worth, which includes the city and county portion, increased by 23 to 8,147, followed by Boca Raton at 7,323 up from 7,318, Boynton Beach went to 4,327 from 4,329 and Delray Beach at 3,348 vs. 3,340.
-A total of 1,314 in the county not designated by a city.
+West Palm Beach is in first place among Palm Beach County cities with 11,979 with an increase of 41.
+Lake Worth, which includes the city and county portion, increased by 41 to 8,178, followed by Boca Raton at 7,372 up from 7,323, Boynton Beach went to 4,352 from 4,320 and Delray Beach at 3,367 vs. 3,348.
+A total of 1,338 in the county not designated by a city.
 In addition, the list of cities includes separate listings of misspellings and miscoded counties.

 In Indian River County, Fellsmere, which has a population of 5,754, remained at 423 compared with only 3 on May 31.